Castro-Media/CastroMedia.org/program/beneficial-merch/index.md

 ---
 layout: default
-title: "Beneficial Merch"
+title: "Beneficial Merch ✊🎁"
 status: "🚧 Program is under Construction 🚧"
 blurb: "We are working on setting up an online store where contributors can post their own designs and have the proceeds from sales of that design go to a cause of their choice.
 This can be stickers, shirts, mugs, or any other merch that can be printed on demand.
 The goal is to create a platform where contributors can share their designs and support causes they care about."
 order: 6
 ---

-## Beneficial Merch
+## Beneficial Merch ✊🎁

 We are working on setting up an online store where contributors can post their own designs and have the proceeds from sales of that design go to a cause of their choice.
 This can be stickers, shirts, mugs, or any other merch that can be printed on demand.
 The goal is to create a platform where contributors can share their designs and support causes they care about.